 The NAB Rewards Business Platinum Visa is the sister card to the consumer NAB Rewards Platinum Visa card, with similar points earn rates but a range of benefits that are more suitable for SMEs.

-NAB Rewards launched earlier in 2017, with Velocity, Asia Miles and Air NZ Airpoints as transfer partners.
+NAB Rewards launched earlier in 2017, with Velocity, Asia Miles and Air NZ Airpoints as transfer partners and added KrisFlyer Miles in the second half of 2018.

 This introduces a flexible points program option into the Business suite of NAB credit cards, a welcome addition given that prior to this, NAB business customers’ sole option was direct earn to Qantas Frequent Flyer.